Table of Contents

 Your IP can be used to Imitate You

 Such attacks are common and are known as vishing attacks.
-The impersonator could you’re your bank pretending to be you and make financial transactions.
+The impersonator could be your bank pretending to be you and making financial transactions.
 By the time you discover this, it might be too late.

 Your IP can Limit your Access to Online Services